fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 It's unclear, if more sophisticated overloads should be added:
  - Weights parameter for choices function
  - Counts parameter for sample function

+In .NET 6 and higher [Random.Shared](https://learn.microsoft.com/en-us/dotnet/api/system.random.shared) is available, but as soon as F# Core only targets standard, it can't use it.
+Is targeting higher .NET possible (not just for this feature, maybe some others need it)?
+Same question about new [.NET 8 apis](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8#methods-for-working-with-randomness), they could be reused in theory